 The Company assesses at each reporting date whether there is objective evidence that a financial asset or a group of financial assets is impaired.
-In the case of investments classified as available-for-sale, an evaluation is made as to whether a decline in fair value is significant or prolonged based on an analysis of indicators such as market price of the investment and significant adverse changes in the technological, market, economic or legal environment in which the investee operates.
+An evaluation is made as to whether a decline in fair value is significant or prolonged based on an analysis of indicators such as market price of the investment and significant adverse changes in the technological, market, economic or legal environment in which the investee operates.

-If an available-for-sale financial asset is impaired, an amount equal to the difference between its carrying value and its current fair value is transferred from AOCI and recognized in the consolidated statement of operations.
+If a financial asset is impaired, an amount equal to the difference between its carrying value and its current fair value is transferred from AOCI and recognized in the consolidated statement of operations.
 Reversals of impairment charges in respect of equity instruments classified as available-for-sale are not recognized in the consolidated statement of operations.

-(formerly Prophecy Coal Corp.)
-Notes to Annual Consolidated Financial Statements For the years ended December 31, 2015 and 2014 (Expressed in Canadian Dollars)
+Notes to Annual Consolidated Financial Statements For the years ended December 31, 2016 and 2015 (Expressed in Canadian Dollars)